arinze-edeh/cloud-infrastructure-devops-labs/aws/networking/inter-vpc-connectivity/README.md

 ---

-#### Blocker 1 — TCP Port 22 Not Open
+#### Blocker 1: TCP Port 22 Not Open

 **Symptom:**
 ```
 ssh: connect to host 100.55.64.9 port 22: Connection timed out
 ```

 **Root Cause:** The public EC2 security group (`sg-0104b845d741f1ff2`) had no inbound rule for TCP port 22.
-The SYN packet was dropped at the security group layer — the instance was unreachable.
+The SYN packet was dropped at the security group layer, the instance was unreachable.

 **Resolution:**